FlexTech Seminar 2020

 Flexible hybrid electronics enable automotive innovations

 Topic: Canatu CNB material innovation enabling smart 3D touch HMIs and autonomous driving in any weather

 Presenter: Samuli Kohonen, Vice President, Sales

-Canatu’s Carbon NanoBud material innovation delivers value across industries.
-Our automotive solutions, ranging from 3D formed capacitive touch switches to ADAS heaters, enable design freedom and intuitive user experiences; and help ensure safe and autonomous driving in any weather.
-Our semiconductor solutions enhance efficiency and precision with positive impact on everyday life.
-Canatu is headquartered in Finland, with sales locations in Europe, US, Japan, China and Taiwan.
+Canatu Carbon NanoBud material innovation delivers value across industries.
+Our automotive solutions range from unique 3D formed capacitive touch HMIs to structural film heaters for ADAS and LED headlamps, offering design freedom and intuitive UX, and enabling safe and autonomous driving in any weather.
+Our semiconductor solutions cover EUV pellicles and other advanced filters, enhancing efficiency and precision with positive impact on the everyday life through higher density and memory, among others.

 About FlexTech Seminar

 The flexible hybrid electronics (FHE) combine the flexibility, lightweight, thinness and of large-area electronics with the processing power of semiconductors to open a broad range of new applications across different end-use applications.

 Automotive segment is one of the most promising markets.
 Whether it is sensors, OLED displays and lighting, in-mold electronics, printed heaters or other applications.
 With the rapid growth of FHE, it is expected the market value of FHE will reach from USD 95.28 million to USD231.12 million by 2025.

 As vehicles continue to get smarter and more electronically sophisticated, new challenges are introduced throughout the production process.
 Factors in consumer preference considerations, safety requirements and the need for skilled design is further driving the automotive market.

 This seminar focuses on how flexible hybrid electronics are applied in automotive to foster the industry development.
 The program features insightful presentations from OEM, Tier 1 supplier, PCB and material companies.